Q source

 The "Two-source Hypothesis" proposes that the Gospels of Matthew and Luke were written independently, each using Mark and a second hypothetical document called "Q" as a source.
 Q was conceived as the most likely explanation behind the common material (mostly sayings) found in the Gospel of Matthew and the Gospel of Luke but not in the Gospel of Mark.
 Material from two other sources—the M source and the L source—are represented in the Gospels of Matthew and Luke here by green and teal respectively.

-The Q source (also called The Sayings Gospel, Q Gospel, Q document(s), or Q; from Quelle, meaning "source") is a hypothesized written collection of primarily Jesus' sayings (λόγια, logia).
+The Q source (also called the Sayings Gospel, Q Gospel, Q document(s), or Q; from Quelle, meaning "source") is a hypothesized written collection of primarily Jesus' sayings (λόγια, logia).
 Q is part of the common material found in the Gospels of Matthew and Luke but not in the Gospel of Mark.
 According to this hypothesis, this material was drawn from the early Church's oral gospel traditions.

-Along with Marcan priority, Q had been hypothesized by 1900, and remains one of the foundations of most modern gospel scholarship.
-B. H. Streeter formulated a widely accepted view of Q: that it was written in Koine Greek; that most of its contents appear in Matthew, in Luke, or in both; and that Luke better preserves the text's original order than does Matthew.
-In the two-source hypothesis, the three-source hypothesis and the Q+/Papias hypothesis, Matthew and Luke both used Mark and Q as sources.
+Q had been hypothesized by 1900 alongside Marcan priority.
 Some scholars have postulated that Q is actually a plurality of sources, some written and some oral.
 Others have attempted to determine the stages in which Q was composed.

-Despite the two-source hypothesis enjoying wide support, Q's existence has been questioned.
-Omitting what should have been a highly treasured dominical document from all early Church catalogs, its lack of mention by Jerome is a conundrum of modern Biblical scholarship.
-However, copying Q might have been seen as unnecessary, as its contents were preserved in the canonical gospels.
-Hence, it may have been preferable to copy instead from the Gospels of Matthew and Luke, "where the sayings of Jesus from Q were rephrased to avoid misunderstandings, and to fit their own situations and their understanding of what Jesus had really meant".
+Despite the two-source hypothesis enjoying wide support, Q's existence has been increasingly questioned by alternative theories such as the Farrer and Matthean Posteriority hypotheses.